arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 of each shard are kept on different DBServers.
 The value 1 means that only one copy (no synchronous replication) is kept.
 A value of k means that k-1 replicas are kept.
-It can also be the string `"satellite"` for a SatelliteCollection, where the replication factor is matched to the number of DB-Servers.
+It can also be the string `"satellite"` for a SatelliteCollection, where the replication factor is matched to the number of DB-Servers (Enterprise Edition only).

 Any two copies reside on different DB-Servers.
 Replication between them is synchronous, that is, every write operation to the "leader" copy will be replicated